 - Hastings College provides educational efforts to increase awareness about the effects of alcohol and drug use, including in-class and extra-curricular lectures and discussions.
-Information is also provided through films, posters, and pamphlets, and peer educational efforts promoted through the BACCHUS group.
+Information is also provided through films, posters, and pamphlets.

 - Greek organizations are provided additional education on health and safety issues, especially regarding hazing and acute alcohol intoxication.

-- Drug and Alcohol Counseling Treatment or Rehabilitation Programs: The Stone Health Center coordinates and offers a variety of alcohol and other drug abuse prevention and education services for students, referral services, alcohol and other drug education classes, and peer alcohol educators associated with the campus BACCHUS program.
+- Drug and Alcohol Counseling Treatment or Rehabilitation Programs: The Stone Health Center coordinates and offers a variety of alcohol and other drug abuse prevention and education services for students, referral services, alcohol and other drug education classes, and peer alcohol educators.
 In addition, counselors provide screenings, counseling, and treatment/rehabilitation referral services for those students who are having difficulty with alcohol and drug use/abuse.